 Illuminate LA graphics designed by David Hernández, Taller Para Nosotros.

-The Collective Memory Installation will be on view at Grand Park, overlooking the Arthur J. Will Memorial Fountain, Saturday, February 25 through Saturday, March 18.
-The artworks are presented by theme weekly, curated by cultural organizer Anuradha Vikram.
-Everyone is welcome to attend and observe this digital exhibition.
+The Collective Memory Installation was on view at Grand Park, overlooking the Arthur J. Will Memorial Fountain from February 25 to March 18, 2023.
+The artworks were presented by theme weekly and curated by cultural organizer Anuradha Vikram.
+All artworks are presented on this page for archival purposes.

 February 25 - March 3, 2023